 B.S., M.A.
 (Northern Michigan); Ph.D.
-(Vermont) KENNETH L. BRIGHAM, Professor of Medicine; Joe and Morris Werthan Professor of Experimental Medicine: Professor of Biomedical Engineering; Associate Professor of Molecular Physiology and Biophysics; Director of the Specialized Center for Research in Pulmonary
+(Vermont) KENNETH L. BRIGHAM, Professor of Medicine and Director of the Division of Pulmonary Medicine: Joe and Morris Werthan Professor of Experimental Medicine; Professor of Biomedical Engineering: Associate Professor of Molecular Physiology and Biophysics; Director of the Specialized Center for Research in Pulmonary Vascular Diseases; Director of the Center for Lung Research